Relationship Blog

 Occasional conflicts, disagreements and dissatisfaction aspects of the relationship are common features of all relationship even the happiest ones.
 Dissatisfaction and break-up, however, usually follow a long period of unresolved problems and those things are much easier to resolve early on and with help.

 What separates happy from unhappy relationships is how these challenges are managed.
 Alas, we aren't born with these skills.
-Judging by the high frequency of breakups and prevalence of relationship dissatisfaction, we all need help to acquire and practice these skills, see eg famous people benfitted from Couples Therapy.
+Judging by the high frequency of breakups and prevalence of relationship dissatisfaction, we all need help to acquire and practice these skills, see for example:

 About 50% of marriages end in divorce and the figure of relationship breakup for unmarried couples is likely to be even higher.
 Professor John Gottman found that couples wait on average six years from the start of troubles until help is sought.
 That is a very long time to suffer unnecessarily when there is strong evidence for the effectiveness of therapy.